Stuntdawgs

-Stuntdawgs is a Canadian documentary mini-series co-created and hosted by veteran stunt double Peter H. Kent.
+Stuntdawgs is a Canadian documentary miniseries co-created and hosted by veteran stunt double Peter H. Kent.
 The miniseries premiered on January 13, 2006 on The Movie Network.
 Kent was a stunt double for Arnold Schwarzenegger in 14 movies.

-A 13 half-hour mini-series, Peter H. Kent takes the viewer on a behind-the-scenes look at stunt work in Hollywood films and television series, by re-creating and explaining various stunts, including a motorcycle plunge from Terminator 2: Judgment Day.
+A 13 half-hour miniseries, Peter H. Kent takes the viewer on a behind-the-scenes look at stunt work in Hollywood films and television series, by re-creating and explaining various stunts, including a motorcycle plunge from Terminator 2: Judgment Day.